xboltzmann/home/docs/writing/words.md

 *find something you truly love (to do-interests-curiosity-satisfaction, partner(s), friends, community/tribe, thyself), and you'll have the foundations/back-bone to endure anything (event, changes, life). you'll have the courage, the confidence (mentally, physically, emotionally, spiritually, intellectually) and the support to start over again. if you haven't found it yet, follow your heart and intuition, keep looking and don't settle*
 -nobody

-Something that seems to always fall true: As you age, these things only gets harder: <br>
+*Something that seems to always fall true: As you age, these things only gets harder: <br>*

-1. ___relationships___: planning/seeing/gathering/staying in touch friends & family;
+    1. ___relationships___: *planning/seeing/gathering/staying in touch friends & family;*<br>

-2. ___health (physical)___: pushing-gaining strength/power, maintenance-recovery,weight-management, metabolism-deterioration, weakened immune system, body functions-activities;
+    2. ___health (physical)___: *pushing-gaining strength/power, maintenance-recovery,weight-management, metabolism-deterioration, weakened immune system, body functions-activities;*<br>

-3. ___health (mental)___: cognitive abilities, memory-loss-recollection, multi-tasking-attention
+    3. ___health (mental)___: *cognitive abilities, memory-loss-recollection, multi-tasking-attention*

+*Failure is a stepping-stone and part of the process of success, which leads to growth.
+Through experiencing failure, you will learn what did and didn't work, improve and/or accumulate new skillsets, to further develop into who you truly want to be(come).
+You will find no one in the history of human civilization who was successful and did not fail.
+Be courageous & overcome your fear of failure to unbound yourself from the constraints & restrictions limiting your infinite potential.*